nozomu-y/Kleines-Search/README.md

 </h1>

 <p align="center">
-Search Engine developed for Chor Kleines website configured with Basic Authentication.
+Search Engine developed for Chor Kleines Member's Page configured with Basic Authentication.
 </p>

+Kleines Search enables you to search whatever information inside the Member's Page.
+**NOTE** This software is now under development, and not yet deployed for practical use.

 ## Libraries